-Habitat School is committed to respecting your privacy and protecting your personal information.
+The school is committed to respecting your privacy and protecting your personal information.

 This Notice is intended to provide you with information about what information we are gathering about students, parents and staff, how and why we process this information.